 Right now so many of my friends’ kids are going back to college or away for the first time.
 Some of these parents are really hurting, despite wanting their kids to go to college.
 It’s an adjustment.
 One of my friends said she cried all the way back from dropping her son off at Wayne State University.
 I have sent several kids to college and it seems the loss in everyday life is painful with each child.
-This year my Kate moved to Grand Valley, and having my only daughter away is a real adjustment.
-You have dealt with this in your life and thought you might have some wisdom to share on the subject. -Karen Melinn
+This year my Kate left to attend college, and having my only daughter away is a real adjustment.
+You have dealt with this in your life and thought you might have some wisdom to share on the subject. -Karen M.

-Your letter mentioned the word, “adjustment” two times, and I think that is the key idea when a parent is saying good-bye (for a while) to a child.
-There is an adjustment period or a transition period when a child leaves the home for college, or military service, or to start a new career or to get married.
-I believe that all transition times are difficult and challenging.
+Karen M.’s letter mentioned the word, “adjustment” two times, and I think that is the key idea when a parent is saying good-bye (for a while) to a child.
+When a child leaves the home— there is an adjustment.
+No matter the reason, whether it’s for college, or military service, or to start a new career or to get married, we feel a loss.
 One may go through a grieving period as they mourn for “what was” and find a new way “to be.”

-One of the reasons I love writing this blog (and for my radio show) is because I learn so much from other individuals.
-For example, today’s question about how to handle saying goodbye to a child, Natalie Caine advises:
+One of the reasons I love writing this blog is because I learn so much from other individuals.
+For example, Natalie Caine of the Empty Nest Support website advises that when saying good-bye for a while:

-*Be sweet to yourself during this major transition.
+So be sweet to yourself during this time.
 Treat yourself as you would treat your best friend who misses someone they love.